SuprCorp/Lucore-OS/README.md

 # Information
 Lucore OS is a full-fledged OS that is very advanced.
-Size: The size of the operating system is over 430 MB.
+Size: The size of the operating system is less than 400 MB.
 System Requirements: (Minimum) Intel Core i3, 4GB RAM, 32GB storage, Intel Iris Xe graphics.
 (Recommended) Intel Core i7, 8GB RAM, 512GB storage, Intel Iris Xe graphics.

 # Lucore 6.0
-Lucore 6.0 is released!
-Go and check it out!
+Lucore 6.0 was released, you can still download it.
 What's new: Lucore 6.0 will make Lucore even more secure, robust, and, modern.
 It will create new layouts that are insanely modern.
 Make it your's: With the all new extension pack creator, you can create you're very own extensions using CoreLight, our easy-to-use programming language.

 # Lucore OS 7.0
-Yes, you heard it.
-Lucore OS 7.0 will be released at 14:00, Jan 30 2024.
-Be prepared, this is going to be awesome.
-With brand new games, the use of JDK 21, 20 new safety features, and more, you can be amazed for centuries.
-So, get you're stuff ready for the ultimate, powerful OS, to be released.
-Oh yeah!
-New look and feel accent color to fit Autumn, the upcoming season.
+Finally, it is released.
+With improved robust security features, encrypted data, new apps, and more, 'Make it Modern!'.
+Use it to create notes, save data, create new apps, use apps, chat with friends, play games, and much more.
+This is truly you're to-go operating system programmed in plain Java.
+It is the most modern OS ever programmed in plain Java!
+Surpassing JX, JNode, JavaOS, and many more Java-based operating systems, you can use the future of OS's.
+_Go check out the Releases section to find and install Lucore OS 7.0, you're to-go, secure, powerful, creative companion._

 # Images
 Desktop/Home screen: